flowardco/loyalty-station-ios-sdk/README.md

 ## Registering the users

-As Gamibot is a loyality program that should be able to give points for the users, you can simply register your users for our SDK by calling this method.
+As Gamibot is a loyalty program that should be able to give points for the users, you can simply register your users for our SDK by calling this method.

 ```swift
    func authUser(name: String, email: String)
 ```

-you need to call this method in both cases the login / signup if you do instant login of your users after they login/signup.
+you need to call this method in both cases the login/signup if you do instant login of your users after they login/signup.

 ## Creating the tasks:

-You need to send the custom event actions whenever its done using the method triggerTask shown below.
+You need to send the custom event actions whenever it done using the method triggerTask shown below.
-This method take the event name label and mark it as done.
+This method takes the event name label and mark it as done.

 ```swift
 func triggerTask(name: String, arguments: [AnyHashable: String])